 Where a proposed scheme is determined to be 'EIA development', the developer can ask the planning authority for advice on the scope of the information to be gathered during the EIA and to be covered in the Environmental Statement (which reports on the findings of the EIA).

-The planning authority has a period of 5 weeks within which to produce an EIA scoping opinion, which can be extended if the developer agrees in writing to the extension.
-The planning authority is legally required to consult with the Environment Agency, Natural England, and English Heritage, and with the district council or borough council for the area within which the scheme would be located.
-Once the scoping opinion has been adopted it is placed on the Planning Register of the relevant district or borough council.
+The planning authority has a period of 5 weeks within which to produce an EIA scoping opinion, which can be extended if the developer agrees.
+The planning authority is legally required to consult with the 'consultation bodies', which in practice will typically include the Environment Agency, Natural England, and Historic England, and with the district council or borough council for the area within which the scheme would be located.
+Once the scoping opinion has been adopted it will be made available for public inspection at the place where the Planning Register is held (the relevant borough or district council) for a period of 2 years.

 Stage 3: Reviewing the adequacy of environmental statements

 Where an environmental statement has been submitted with a planning application the planning authority can request additional information if it considers the environmental statement to be inadequate.
-The adequacy of environmental statements is determined by comparison with the content requirements of the EIA Regulations.
+The adequacy of environmental statements is determined by comparison with the content requirements of the EIA Regulations, as set out in Regulation 18 and Schedule 4, and with the advice given in any adopted scoping opinion that is relevant to the development in question.

 For more information…

-The Town & Country Planning (Environmental Impact Assessment) Regulations 2011 can be found on the Office of Public Sector Information (OPSI) website.
+The Town and County Planning (Environmental Impact Assessment) Regulations 2017 and amending and predecessor regulations can be found on the Legislation website.

-If you have any questions relating to the guidance please contact us.
+If you have any questions relating to the guidance please contact us at firstname.lastname@example.org.